CoinRing/CoinRing-Legal/privacy.md

 - You can disable push notifications in iOS settings.
 - You can limit ad tracking and privacy settings on your device (where supported by the operating system).
 - You can choose not to use in-app support if you do not wish to share support-related data.
+- The app does not request App Tracking Transparency (ATT) permission as no tracking across apps or websites is performed.

 ## 8. Data Retention
 We retain data only as long as necessary for the purposes described above or as required by law.
-You may request deletion of your account and associated data via in-app support.
+You can delete your account and associated data directly in the app under:
+Settings → Security → Delete Account.

 ## 9. Changes
 We may update this Privacy Policy from time to time.